sickboydroid/90-days-DSA-Challange/dsa/DSAConcepts.md

 > time = sub-problems * (time/subproblem)
 > Don't count memoized recursive calls

-Memoization recipe:
+- Memoization recipe:
     1. Make it work
        1. Visualize problem as a tree (break large problem into smaller ones)
-         - Tree nodes represent input and line may be output
+          - Tree nodes (circles) represent input or the input that is changing over time  and line may be output
-         -
+       2. Implement tree into recursive code
+          - Leaf nodes are base cases
+       3. Test it (it can be slow but should be working)
+    2. Make it efficient
+       1. Add a memo object
+          - **Keys** represent arguments of function
+          - **Values** represent return values of function
+       2. Add a base case for memo object
+       3. Implement memo storing logic i.e store return value

+- Calculating time complexity and space complexity of recursive solution (without memo)
+  1. For **Binary Tree**:
+     - Time complexity: **O(2^h^</sup>)** where **h** is its height or number of levels
+     - Space Complexity: **O(h)**.
+It is the space for stack of method calls
+  2. For other, here are some tips:
+        - Height: What is the maximum number of
+        - steps/levels before reaching to base case
+          - Pick on branch and follow it to the end

 ### Bottom-up approach